robot-dreams/eop/notes.md

 Exercise 4.5: Prove that my solution performs 5 2/3 comparisons on average Exercise 4.6: My solution is really sloppy
 Footnotes 5.9-5.11 (page 81)
+Draw out the hierarchy of algebraic types
+Prove that NonnegativeDiscreteArchimedeanSemiring and DiscreteArchimedeanRing are univalent

 ## Questions